Stephen Malkmus and the Jicks

-Stephen Malkmus and the Jicks is an American rock band consisting of Stephen Malkmus, Mike Clark, Joanna Bolme, and Jake Morris.
-Malkmus was the main singer and songwriter behind the influential 1990s indie rock band Pavement.
+Stephen Malkmus and the Jicks is an American rock band consisting of Stephen Malkmus, Mike Clark, Joanna Bolme and Jake Morris.
+Malkmus is the main singer and songwriter behind the influential 1990s indie rock band Pavement.

 History

 The Jicks formed in 2000, almost immediately after Pavement's 1999 "hiatus" began.
 The group's first record - which had a working title of Swedish Reggae - was simply called Stephen Malkmus.
 It was released by Matador Records on February 13, 2001.

 The group made their official live debut at New York's Bowery Ballroom only a few weeks before their first record was released.
 Around this time, Pavement's auxiliary percussionist Bob Nastanovich began acting as The Jicks' tour manager, and Mike Clark joined on keyboards.

-Pig Lib was the name of the band's second record, which was released in 2003.
-The album featured a looser interplay between the musicians with longer song lengths and a growing emphasis on guitar solos.
+Pig Lib, the name of the band's second record, was released in 2003 and featured a looser interplay between the musicians with longer song lengths and a growing emphasis on guitar solos.
 The album received positive reviews, gaining 4/5 stars from Rolling Stone and an 8.0/10 from Pitchfork Media.
 In 2003 the Jicks opened for Radiohead on their North American tour, and in 2004 the band helped to curate an edition of the British All Tomorrow's Parties festival.

 The band released Face the Truth in 2005 to widely positive reviews, many of them claiming a return to Wowee Zowee-type form.
 Most of the album was recorded by Malkmus alone in his basement, although each member of the Jicks play on at least one song on the record.
 The band toured minimally for this record, partially due to the fact that Malkmus had a new child.
 During this time period Joe Plummer briefly filled in on drums.